sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ## Specular Lighting

 Specular lighting describes the highlights that appear on objects when viewed from certain angles.
 If you've ever looked at a car, it's the super bright parts.
-Basically, some of the light can reflect of the surface like a mirror.
-The location of the hightlight shifts depending on what angle you view it at.
+Basically, some of the light can reflect off the surface like a mirror.
+The location of the highlight shifts depending on what angle you view it at.

 ![./specular_diagram.png](./specular_diagram.png)